 From July 2014 -February 2015 I was the V&A Museum community artist in residence with a studio at 7 Shalfleet Drive in North Kensington.
 This was a former council flat on the Silchester Estate being redeveloped into More West.
 I was commissioned to produce art in response to housing, architecture, social change and regeneration.
 Cor blimey, serious stuff.
 Thankfully the fun-factor came in my community engagement.
 Modesty aside, the art work produced was exceptional and my role in this was as a skilled and encouraging facilitator.
 I especially loved the large scale drawing fashioned by children at Frinstead House and cute ceramic houses made by residents after they had been to the cinema to watch Leo The Last.
-The panoramic slideshow above isn't half bad, is it? it certainly captivated local nursery children when I showed it to them.
 In total, I staged fifteen small scale events and these culminated in a major display at the museum.

 At the heart of the V&A display were interviews of residents at Silchester Estate.
 I also included statements from a councillor, architect and another artist who were all connected with More West and who offer alternative perspectives on the issues at hand.
 It's timely to share this substantial wealth of experience as Silchester East and West is currently being considered for major redevelopment by the Royal Borough of Kensington and Chelsea.